andrewgdotcom/ason/ason.md

 ASCII structured object notation
 ================================

-ASCII structured object notation (ASON) is a serialised data format similar to BSON or BJSON, but with the following unique properties:
+ASCII structured object notation (ASON) is a non-binary serialised data format with the following unique properties:

-* It is human-readable and -writable.
+* It is human-readable and -writable (with suitable editor support).
 * It can be handled safely by non-ASON-aware text applications, including terminal emulators.
 * It minimizes the need for escape sequences and quoting.
-* Any commonly-used plaintext data can be trivially embedded inside an ASON document.
+* Plaintext data can be trivially embedded inside an ASON document.
 * Any ASON document can be trivially embedded inside another ASON document.

 ASON does this by using the C0 information separator characters to impose a hierarchical structure on textual data, and reusing the C0 transmission control characters to convey metatextual information, similar to IPTC-7901.